asaschachar/oplty-in-microservice-example/go-service/README.md

 ```

 ## Complete Example
-- The complete example code is below:
+- The complete example code for app.go is below:
 ```go
 package main